Why the world depends on India's vaccine production to beat COVID | DW | 04.06.2021

 "Right now, our focus is ramping up production of Covishield vaccines for the country, which is an emergency," an SII official told DW.
 Covishield is what the AstraZeneca COVID vaccine is called in India.

-Cumulatively, Indian vaccine manufacturers including SII, Bharat Biotech, Panacea Biotech, Sanofis Shanta Biotech, Biological E, Hester Biosciences and Zydus Cadila, have an installed capacity to manufacture 8.2 billion doses of different vaccines every year.
+Cumulatively, Indian vaccine manufacturers including SII, Bharat Biotech, Panacea Biotec, Sanofi Shantha Biotechnics, Biological E, Hester Biosciences and Zydus Cadila have an installed capacity to manufacture 8.2 billion doses of different vaccines every year.

 This capacity could be better adapted to manufacture more COVID vaccines, which could supply India and the world with cheap doses.